 Indicator Measure Description Components, Metric, Additional Notes Rationale Outliers are removed prior to calculating the floor and target for the achievement measures.
 Outliers are any rates that exceed 1.5IQR.
 Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation.
 Validation: DC PCSB obtains SAT score from the College Board.
 Schools must submit evidence of student's test score on the ACT.
 DC PCSB reviews 100% of the documents submitted by schools.
 Gateway College Acceptance Percentage of high school seniors accepted to a full-time college or university.
-Components • Unique college acceptances • Students on the current year's certified graduates list Metric [# of graduating students accepted to a full-time college or university # of graduates • Acceptances must be from a degree-granting institution of higher education. • College acceptances must be from the current school year unless the college or university indicates that an earlier acceptance is still valid. • Students with disabilities in non-public placements are excluded from this measure. • Acceptable documentation includes only final acceptance letters (not conditional or provisional letters). • Conditions or provisions solely related to non-academic factors, such as a background check, will count as full acceptances for the HS PMF. • DC PCSB recognizes that all college acceptances are conditional upon receipt of a final high school transcript or diploma, so a condition or provision solely based on receipt of a final high school transcript or diploma are considered full acceptances for the HS PMF. • Students who qualify for the alternative state assessment (i.e., the MSAA assessment) or are on an IEP certificate track are not included in this measure College acceptance is a necessary step to college enrollment and has been defined to be an important measure of student success.
-Attendance Components
+Unique college acceptances Students on the current year's certified graduates list Metric [# of graduating students accepted to a full-time college or university] # of graduates Notes Acceptances must be from a degree-granting institution of higher education.
+College acceptances must be from the current school year unless the college or university indicates that an earlier acceptance is still valid.
+Students with disabilities in non-public placements are excluded from this measure.
+Acceptable documentation includes only final acceptance letters (not conditional or provisional admissions letters), and other documentation that demonstrate a student's admission or enrollment at a degree-granting institution.
+Conditions or provisions solely related to non-academic factors, such as a background check, will count as full acceptances for the HS PMF.
+DC PCSB recognizes that all college acceptances are conditional upon receipt of a final high school transcript or diploma, so a condition or provision solely based on receipt of a final high school transcript or diploma are considered full acceptances for the HS PMF.
+Students who qualify for the alternative state assessment (i.e., the MSAA assessment) or are on an IEP certificate track are not included in this measure College acceptance is a necessary step to college enrollment and has been defined to be an important measure of student success.

-Indicator Measure Description Components, Metric, Additional Notes Rationale School Environment In-seat attendance rate Attendance by grade spanAligns with OSSE's calculation Metric \[\begin{aligned} \pm \text{of days present} \\ \pm \text{days enrolled} \end{aligned} \] 100 \[\text{Validation: OSSE collects and validates this data with schools.} \]
+Indicator Measure Description Components, Metric, Additional Notes Rationale School Environment Attendance In-seat attendance rate Components • Attendance by grade span • Aligns with OSSE's calculation Metric [# of days present # days enrolled] 100 Validation: OSSE collects and validates this data with schools.